SelfMagician/Magic/index.md

     > MindSphere and RadioSphere clones outside the Body for communication.
 -   Soul Com.
 [On/Off]
     > SoulSphere clone outside the Body for feelings exchange.
--   Acting Self.
-[On/Off]
-    > 1 God or 1 Non-Self or 1 Dead Self acts as Self.
-Can pick another.
-Avatar above skin.
-No Magic.
 -   Shield.
 [On/Off]
     > Upto 1 meter above skin.
 -   Mirror shield.
 [On/Off]